Cynthia7979/joint-probability-five-star-genshin-impact/README.md

 # Joint Probability of Getting a Five Star in Normal Lucky Draw of Genshin Impact
 Calculation code for my classmate's IB Math Mock IA.
+The current code is configured to print the reciprocal of the series.
+Remove `1.0 /` in the last line to disable that.

 Licensed under MIT.
 Attribution (link to this page/my user page) is required for referencing.